grnidhi/Industrial-Product-Management-System/README.md

-# 📚 Newspaper Summary Database
+# 📚 Industrial Product Management System

 This project is a **collaboratively developed web application** designed to manage essential details about industrial products.
 It features a clean and intuitive user interface to enhance the client’s experience while ensuring smooth backend operations.
 The system is built using **ASP.NET MVC** with seamless integration of front-end and back-end technologies to provide a scalable and responsive solution.